 |

-This week we introduce Python programming and note the differences in the various generations of programming languages.We introduce the concepts of variables, statements, and I/O (input/output).
+This session we introduce Python programming and note the differences in the various generations of programming languages.We introduce the concepts of variables, statements, and I/O (input/output).
+In order to appreciate some of the humor found in the on-line Python doc files, if you're not already familiar with Monty Python, be sure to watch the movie Monty Python and the Holy Grail and also Life of Brian and The Meaning of Life, if time allows.

 |